 Average Weather in Boise Idaho, United States

-In Boise, the summers are hot, dry, and mostly clear and the winters are chilly and partly cloudy.
+In Boise, the summers are short, hot, dry, and mostly clear and the winters are very cold and partly cloudy.
 Over the course of the year, the temperature typically varies from 24°F to 93°F and is rarely below 10°F or above 101°F.

-The hot season lasts for 2.9 months, from June 14 to September 12, with an average daily high temperature above 81°F. The hottest day of the year is July 26, with an average high of 93°F and low of 63°F.
+The hot season lasts for 2.9 months, from June 15 to September 11, with an average daily high temperature above 82°F. The hottest day of the year is July 26, with an average high of 93°F and low of 63°F.

 Average High and Low Temperature